RubyMoney/money/README.md

 ## Ruby on Rails

-Use the `compose_of` helper to let Active Record deal with embedding the money object in your models.
+Use the `composed_of` helper to let Active Record deal with embedding the money object in your models.
 The following example requires 2 columns:

 ``` ruby